steilerDev/icloud-photos-sync/docs/src/get-started.md

 ### PWA & Notifications

 The Web UI is implemented as a PWA.
 This way, the app can cleanly be added to the home screen.
-The Service Worker of the PWA will only cache the static resources, which means that while you are offline or your ICPS Server is unreachable you can open the PWA, but it will only show you that it can't fetch the state.
+The Service Worker of the PWA will only cache the static resources, which means that while you are offline or your server is unreachable you can open the PWA, but it will only show you that it can't fetch the state.
 The PWA can also publish push notifications to inform you about the state of execution.

 To enable notifications, add the PWA to your home screen, tap on the notification and grant notification permissions.
 Note that notifications or other PWA capabilities might not work, if you do not use a TLS encrypted connection with a certificate trusted by the device.
-PWA capabilities have only been tested with Safari on MacOS and iOS.
+PWA capabilities have only been tested with Safari on MacOS and iOS - utilizing Google's notification system would require the acquisition of a GCM key (this is currently not in scope, but can be requested through a Github issue).

 ### Archiving